SMC-AAU-CPH/smc-cph.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 categories: masters-thesis
 author: Mari Lesteberg
 image: /assets/image/2021_12_13_fractionmari_comparison2.png
-keywords:  MCT, Master's thesis, Audio programming, HCI, Accessibility, Music Therapy, JavaScript
+keywords:  SMC, Master's thesis, Audio programming, HCI, Accessibility, Music Therapy, JavaScript
 excerpt: "Most of us will never be professional musicians, even though we have the musicality and the motor ability to achieve it..."
 ---